-Youth Editor and Wellness Devotee
+Youth Editor + Wellness Devotee, Ocean Pleasant

 Natural Exfoliator Recipe

-Squeeze half a lemon into a small bowl and mix with 2 tablespoons of brown sugar and 1 tablespoon of olive oil for a wonderful scrub.
+Squeeze half a lemon into a small bowl and mix with two tablespoons of brown sugar and one tablespoon of olive oil for a wonderful scrub.
 You can also substitute Himalayan salt for sugar, since salt is loaded with tons of minerals and nutrients like magnesium, calcium, sodium and potassium.
 Many of these minerals are also found in our skin cells, which is why real sea salt can be a great remedy for restoring and balancing out the skin.

-Once you’ve exfoliated, spritz your face with a mixture of 3 parts apple cider vinegar and 1 part water.
+Once you’ve exfoliated, spritz your face with a mixture of 3 parts apple cider vinegar, 1 part water.
 If you’ve got some essential oils lying around the house, you can throw in a couple drops of your favorite soothing scent like lavender, or a pick-me-up like peppermint.
 Apple cider vinegar makes a great toner with its ability to clear skin problems thanks to its anti-fungal properties.

 Sensitive Skin?
 No Problem